IMAmuseum/tap-cms/README.md

 Detailed documentation can be found on the [GitHub Wiki for this project](https://github.com/IMAmuseum/tap-cms/wiki).

 ### License
 TAP is released under the GPLv3 license.
-See GPL.txt for more information
+See LICENSE.txt for more information.